Remove People From Photos: 6 Clients, One Editable Canvas

 Independent brand consultant at a walnut desk comparing two prints of a client photo, before and after distracting people are removed.

-On a Monday morning in late spring, Eleanor Voss opened six client inboxes in sequence — a Seattle skincare founder, a B2B fintech in Austin, a Brooklyn ceramics brand, two SaaS startups based in remote teams, and a pet supplement DTC out of Denver.
+On a Monday morning in late spring, Jordan Hale opened six client inboxes in sequence — a Seattle skincare founder, a B2B fintech in Austin, a Brooklyn ceramics brand, two SaaS startups based in remote teams, and a pet supplement DTC out of Denver.
 Each had sent the same kind of file: a photo from a founder's phone, a quick studio session, or a vendor's marketing pack.
 Each photo needed cleanup before it could go anywhere near a launch page.

 The single biggest unlock for an independent brand consultant isn't a faster filter — it's a canvas that stays open while the work changes shape.
 With Playyy's AI Image Editor, a client photo can move through cleanup, recolor, resize, and restyle in the same tab.
 The tab never closes.
 The file never exports halfway.